 Your friend may have the false view that anyone who is pro-life is mean, uncaring, judgmental or a religious fanatic.
-However, with love and care, you can help change her perspective and lead her to safer and wiser options than abortion.
+However, with love and care, you can help your friend change her perspective and lead her to safer and wiser options than abortion.

 When one of my friends came to high school pregnant the fall after our junior year, I was relieved that she didn’t choose abortion.
 I was also certain that given the right circumstances and temptations, any girl in our class could’ve ended up in a similar situation.
 This perspective helped me to accept her.